A Combination of Downward Continuation and Local Approximation for Harmonic Potentials: Introduction

 Throughout this paper, we use an approximation $U_N$ of $U^+$ of the form

-for some sufficiently large integer $N$.
 It is motivated by spherical multiscale representations as introduced in \cite{schneider98} and \cite{freewind}: $T_N$ reflects a regularized version of the downward continuation operator, acting as a scaling transform on $\Omega_R$ with the convolution kernel

 We frequently use $\xi$ and $\eta$ to abbreviate the unit vectors $\frac{x}{|x|}$ and $\frac{y}{|y|}$, respectively, and write $r=|x|$, $R=|y|$.
 Furthermore, $\{Y_{n,k}\}_{n=0,1,\ldots;k=1,\ldots,2n+1}$ denotes a set of orthonormal spherical harmonics of degree $n$ and order $k$.
 In order to refine the approximation with local data we use the operator $\tilde{W}_N$, which acts as a wavelet transform on $\Gamma_r$ with the convolution kernel